AFM-SPM/TopoStats/docs/advanced/nodestats.md

 ## At a Glance : Crossing Analyses

-The `nodestats.py` module handles all the functions associated with identifying and analysing the crossing branches in pruned skeletons.
+The `nodestats.py` module handles all the functions associated with identifying and analysing the crossing regions (nodes) and crossing branches in pruned skeletons.

 The quality of the resultant metrics and over/underlying branch classifications depend on the quality of the pruned skeleton, the effectiveness of automating